AnderGray/PossibilisticArithmetic.jl/README.md

 ### In development.
 Package can currently:

-* Robust outer approximations of membership functions with different step sizes
+* Construct robust outer approximations of membership functions with different step sizes
 * Construct fuzzy numbers with a real or interval core
 * Get interval bounds on probabilities
 * Perform dependent arithmeric (using [copulas](https://github.com/AnderGray/BivariateCopulas.jl)) between fuzzy numbers